tatsumibruno/octoevents/README.md

 # Octo Events - API
-API that listen to GitHub issue events from this repository
+API that listen to GitHub issue events from some repository

 # How to run?
 Here are some ways to run this app: